michelkeijzers/FuzzTester2/FuzzTester/Core/Readme.txt

 Display:

            1234567890123456
-           Fuzz  8-16-16-8     (always visible)
+ line 1:   A1 B12 C20 D8
-           Cap1:4:100nF Cer    (last selected column when a ceramic capacitor is selected) Cap2:5:0.47uF El     (last selected column when an electrolytical capacitor is selected)
+ line 2:   Cap A1:100nF Cer    (last selected column when a ceramic capacitor is selected) line 2:   Cap D2:0.47uF El    (last selected column when an electrolytical capacitor is
+                                selected)

-           12: BC548B          (info of transistor)
+ line 2:   Trans B12: BC548B   (info of transistor)

 Fuzz of 100 Faces